 Across the bay and just about twenty minutes out of Cape Town city centre and the V&A Waterfront, Bloubergstrand, along with surrounding areas such as Tableview and Big Bay offer unsurpassed views across the bay of Table Mountain and Robben Island, boasting open stretches of white sandy beaches.
 This is a great holiday destination for families, but beware that the notorious South Easter blows gales across the bay during summer, which can make the beach unattractive to kids but world famous for kite surfers and surfers who congregate there each year!

 In terms of safety, as with any other city in the world, Cape Town has pockets of areas that are not as safe as others but it is hard to put your finger on exactly which they are.
-Nightime in areas such as Woodstock, Sea Point, Green Point and the busy City Bowl, especially along famous streets like Long Streets, simply means that you need to take a little extra care, as you would anywhere else that is crowded, vibey and packed with people from all over the world out to have a good time!
+Nighttime in areas such as Woodstock, Sea Point, Green Point and the busy City Bowl, especially along famous streets like Long Street, simply means that you need to take a little extra care, as you would anywhere else that is crowded, vibey and packed with people from all over the world out to have a good time!

 Naturally, a little research is required before you decide on what kind of holiday you are looking for, if it’s a quiet holiday you are looking for in Cape Town then looking at outlying suburbs like Constantia or as far out along the False Bay coast such as Simonstown or Muizenberg will be a better bet for you.
 It’s a bit of a trip to the city centre, but, wherever you drive the views are beautiful, which is well worth keeping in mind.